VIRL-Open/virl-utils/README.md

 * ```salt-test.py``` helps with troubleshooting Salt key related issues.
 * ```user.sh``` define required libvirtd environment variable for virsh.
 * ```flatter.sh``` creates additional external networks a la FLAT and FLAT1.
 See the ```--help``` function to get more detailed information about the usage.
+* ```ufw-enable.sh``` enable the User Friendly Firewall.
+Allow SSH and OpenVPN in, enable Masquerading / NAT / PAT going out on the management interface.
+Note that there are no safeguards in this script.
+It is meant to be modified (see top section) to reflect your environment and then modify the system configuration to turn on the firewall.
+If you want to be safe, study it first.

 Example Output
 ======